klab-aizu/alumni_voices/README.md

-# student_voices
+# alumni's voice
-Voice  of students
+Voice  of alumni of the group.